 Converting Idle Acres into Land Equity

-The “Missouri Black Walnut Initiative” is a promotion by the Missouri Chapter, Walnut Council to encourage establishing and managing black walnut growth on idled acres of well-suited soils.
+The “Missouri Black Walnut Initiative” is a promotion by the Missouri Chapter, Walnut Council to encourage establishing and managing black walnut growth on well-suited soils.
 Walnut trees could become a significant source of income for your family and future generations.
-Well-managed walnut trees are like a savings account when there is need.
+Well-managed walnut trees are like an investment account for the future.
 The long-term outlook for future market value of walnut products is very good.

 Black Walnut (Juglans nigra L.), a valuable fine hardwood tree, may be growing voluntarily on your best soils in small, isolated areas that once produced excellent row crops.
 Walnut trees can be established in recently idled areas to produce a cash crop for future generations growing a “woody portfolio” for your heirs!

 The increase in width of farm equipment resulted in many small, isolated areas of prime farmland soils not being planted.
 Those sites can be VERY productive growing one of the most valuable tree species known in the world…Eastern Black Walnut!
 These trees may be growing on your land already just waiting for your care!

 Missouri has 41 million black walnut trees 5” or greater in diameter; more than twice as many as the second ranked state.
 Twenty percent of all native range walnut is grown in Missouri, with more walnut timber than any other area in the world!
 And 75% of all native black walnut nuts purchased commercially are grown here as either “wild run” or ”improved cultivars”.

 What makes black walnut so famous and unique of all hardwoods?
 It performs very well in 8 hardwood criteria: